 The Venice Glass Week is the first international festival dedicated to glass art in the city.

-The gallery Marco Polo International, a reference point in the international artistic hand-made glass scene, is proud to announce the participation to the festival presenting the project “Trasparenza” by the artist Jaime Graschinsky curated by Nicola Fortunati.
+The gallery Marco Polo International, a reference point in the international artistic hand-made glass scene, is proud to announce the participation to the festival presenting the project “Vibrazioni della Luce” by the artist Jaime Graschinsky curated by Nicola Fortunati.

 Jaime Graschinsky sees in glass an expressive material that he investigate in a different way from the ones we are used to see in Murano, at the same time unique and interesting.

-Mass and transparence, are the distinctive characters of his production, they are articulated in a complex and recognizable dialectic, enriched by shades and reflections.
+Mass and transparency, are the distinctive characters of his production, they are articulated in a complex and recognizable dialectic, enriched by shades and reflections.

 The vitreous paste is worked beyond its capabilities.
 The material is forced to a process of transformation that magnifies the morphological properties through the denial of themselves.
 Glass form solid becomes liquid to, once again, change in a solid form.
 The artist is the man behind the compositional metamorphosis moved by the research of a new expression of the investigated medium.

 For Graschinsky, the observation of the artwork has a maieutic value.
 The work of the artist evoke a complexity of multidimensional representation.
 The viewer is guided by the path of the light that shines through the sculptures.
 Reflections, transparencies and colors are the result of the essence of the artworks and with it they have to share the scene.
 The contrast between what is and what is not is in the lead.
 Transparency is given from the artist to the observer as a tool for the individual research of the truth.

 Jaime Graschinsky was born in Buenos Aires.
 He worked as a professional photographer and then developed a long activity as a short filmmaker in Argentina and Mexico.